BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Today, *systems thinking* is widely discussed as a method to grasp the complexity of global issues by focusing on wholes and relationships rather than dissecting problems into isolated parts.
 It seeks to move beyond Cartesian reductionism and the Newtonian view of linear cause-and-effect, proposing instead an anti-reductionist approach that emphasizes interdependencies, especially crucial in fields like climate science.
 Here, we are not dealing with a computable universe but with complex and chaotic systems, where non-linearity and feedback loops disrupt straightforward causal relationships.
 However, chaos does not mean randomness.
 Chaotic systems can exhibit intricate structures, yet the slightest change in initial conditions can drastically alter future outcomes, as we see with weather systems—classic examples of chaotic behavior.
+While accurate short-term predictions are challenging due to the chaotic nature of weather, long-term averages, such as the global average temperature, can be predicted with reasonable accuracy.
+Unlike weather, which is highly sensitive to initial conditions, climate trends respond more predictably to persistent external drivers like greenhouse gas concentrations and solar radiation.
+However, when we consider societal factors, the picture becomes more complex, as human activities and policy decisions can significantly influence these long-term climate trends.

 In essence, *systems thinking* itself is a kind of *technology*, and many hope it will equip us to address the *climate crisis*.
 However, I believe there are distinct schools of thought within *systems thinking*, each relying on different levels of abstraction, and they are not necessarily compatible.